ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 <dl class="dl">
   <dt class="dt dlterm">Physical compute</dt>
   <dd class="dd">The physical compute provides the physical processing and memory that is used by the virtualization infrastructure.
-For this design, the compute components are provided by {{site.data.keyword.baremetal_long}} and are listed on the [VMware Hardware Compatibility Guide (HCG)](https://www.vmware.com/resources/compatibility/search.php).</dd>
+For this design, the compute components are provided by {{site.data.keyword.baremetal_long}} and are listed in the [VMware Hardware Compatibility Guide (HCG)](https://www.vmware.com/resources/compatibility/search.php).</dd>
   <dt class="dt dlterm">Physical storage</dt>
-  <dd class="dd">The physical storage provides the raw storage capacity consumed by the virtualization infrastructure.
-Storage components are provided either by {{site.data.keyword.baremetal_short}} or by shared Network Attached Storage (NAS) array using NFSv3.</dd>
+  <dd class="dd">The physical storage provides the raw storage capacity used by the virtualization infrastructure.
+Storage components are provided either by {{site.data.keyword.baremetal_short}} or by shared Network Attached Storage (NAS) array using NFS v3.</dd>
   <dt class="dt dlterm">Physical network</dt>
-  <dd class="dd">The physical network provides the network connectivity into the environment that is then consumed by the network virtualization.
-The network is provided by the IBM Cloud services network and includes additional services such as DNS and NTP.</dd>
+  <dd class="dd">The physical network provides the network connectivity into the environment that is then used by the network virtualization.
+The network is provided by the {{site.data.keyword.cloud_notm}} services network and it includes additional services such as DNS and NTP.</dd>
 </dl>

-For the more information about the physical components, see the Bill of Materials for [Cloud Foundation instance](../../sddc/sd_bom.html) or [vCenter Server instance](../../vcenter/vc_bom.html).
+For more information about the physical components, see the Bill of Materials for [Cloud Foundation instance](../../sddc/sd_bom.html) or [vCenter Server instance](../../vcenter/vc_bom.html).

 For more information about storage, see [Shared storage architecture](https://www.ibm.com/cloud/garage/files/AttachedStorageSolutionArchitecture_v1.0.pdf).

 ## Physical host design

 Physical host refers to the {{site.data.keyword.baremetal_short}} in the environment that serve compute resources.
-The {{site.data.keyword.baremetal_short}} applied in this solution are certified by VMware and listed on the [VMware HCG](http://www.vmware.com/resources/compatibility/search.php).
+The {{site.data.keyword.baremetal_short}} applied in this solution are certified by VMware and listed in the [VMware HCG](http://www.vmware.com/resources/compatibility/search.php).

 The server configurations available in the solution meet or exceed the minimum requirements to install, configure, and manage vSphere ESXi.
 Various configurations are available to satisfy different requirements.
-For the detailed listing of the exact specifications used for the VMware on IBM Cloud solution, see the Bill of Materials for [Cloud Foundation instance](../../sddc/sd_bom.html) or [vCenter Server instance](../../vcenter/vc_bom.html).
-Note that the  	{{site.data.keyword.baremetal_short}} reside in the {{site.data.keyword.cloud}}.
+For the detailed listing of the exact specifications used for the VMware on {{site.data.keyword.cloud_notm}} solution, see the Bill of Materials for [Cloud Foundation instance](../../sddc/sd_bom.html) or [vCenter Server instance](../../vcenter/vc_bom.html).
+Note that the  	{{site.data.keyword.baremetal_short}} reside in the {{site.data.keyword.cloud_notm}}.

-Each Cloud Foundation instance begins with a 4-host deployment, and each vCenter Server instance begins with a 3 or 4 host deployment depending on the choice of storage solution.
+Each Cloud Foundation instance begins with a 4-host deployment, and each vCenter Server instance begins with a 3- or 4-host deployment depending on the choice of storage solution.

-The physical host employs two locally-attached disks to allocate to the vSphere ESXi hypervisor.
-You can allocate additional disks by using vSAN as described in the _Physical storage design_ section in this topic or by using NetApp ONTAP as described in [NetApp ONTAP Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf).
+The physical host employs two locally-attached disks to be allocated to the vSphere ESXi hypervisor.
+You can allocate additional disks by using vSAN as described in the _Physical storage design_ section on this page or by using NetApp ONTAP as described in [NetApp ONTAP Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf).
 Each physical host has redundant 10 Gbps network connections for both public and private network access.

 The technical specifications of the Bare Metal Server are the following: